 Data types provided by OceanAnalysis

 OA is the foundational base for all the OceanAnalysis data types.
-In each of those derived types, there are two elements: (1) a Dict named metadata and (2) a DataFrame, Matrix, or some other data-containing object named data.
+In each of those derived types, there are two elements: (1) metadata, which is a Dict holding information about the data (e.g. a sampling location, for a [Ctd] object), and (2) data, which may be DataFrame, a Matrix, or some other data-containing type.

 • Amsr holds data from AMSR satellites.
 The metadata item is a Dict that holds information about the data source and sampling time.
 The data item is a matrix holding the requested field.
 See read_amsr for reading such files and plotting their contents.